-Denise Von Glahn, Professor of Musicology and Director of the Center for Music of the Americas, came to The Florida State University in 1998.
+Denise Von Glahn, Professor of Musicology, Director of the Center for Music of the Americas and Coordinator of Musicology, came to The Florida State University in 1998.
 Von Glahn specializes in American music, twentieth-century musical modernism, and nature and place studies with particular interest in the interactions between music and larger social and cultural concerns.

 Her book The Sounds of Place: Music and the American Cultural Landscape (Northeastern University Press, 2003) looked at fourteen American composers of the high-art tradition who were inspired by America’s iconographic places.
 It was named an “Outstanding Academic Title” by Choice, and won a 2004 ASCAP-Deems Taylor Award.
 In 2005, along with Michael Broyles, she published the critical edition of Leo Ornstein’s Quintette for Piano and Strings (1927) as part of A-R Editions’ Music in the United States of America (MUSA) series.
 Their biography, Leo Ornstein: Modernist Dilemmas, Personal Choices, was published by Indiana University Press in 2007 and won the 2009 Society for American Music Irving Lowens Memorial Award for the book judged best in the field of American music.